weichingtay/NeoHome/README.md

     *   **Device Simulation:** Includes a `DeviceManager` to handle device states and a `SimpleTemperatureSimulator` that periodically updates thermostat temperatures based on pre-generated data, mimicking real sensor behavior.

 3.  **Communication:**
-    *   **HTTP (REST API):** Used for sending commands from the frontend to the backend (e.g., when you click a button or drag a dial).
+    *   **HTTP (REST API):** Used for sending commands from the frontend to the backend (e.g. when you click a button or drag a dial).
     *   **WebSockets:** Used for real-time, bidirectional communication.
 The backend pushes instant updates to the frontend whenever a device state changes (either by user action or simulation).

-In essence, the Frontend is the control panel, the Backend is the brain that processes commands and manages device information, and they communicate constantly to keep everything synchronized.
+In essence, the Frontend is the control panel, the Backend is the brain that processes commands and manages device information and they communicate constantly to keep everything synchronized.

 ## 🚀 Getting Started